Here at the Naked Chemist, we talk a lot about topical applications for the skin.

 Migraine relief herbal tea

-This is one of those herbal tea recipes; I personally reach for if I have the kind of headache or migraine, that just won’t go away.
+This is one of those herbal tea recipes; I personally reach for if I have headaches or migraines, which won’t go away.

-- 1 tsp dried spearmint leaves (optional, omit if using homeopathy)
+- 1 tsp dried spearmint leaves (optional, omit if using homoeopathy)

 - 1/2 tsp feverfew

 - Raw honey to sweeten